 FIELD DESCRIPTION

 Name Update the user's name.

 Title Update the user's job title.

 Email You can update the user's email address.

 FIELD DESCRIPTION Password You can click on the Change Password link to update the user's password.
 API Credentials You can view the user's API credentials, a unique Client ID, which will allow him/her to connect with ThreatQ's API.
 Session Timeout You can update or disable the user's session timeouts.
+Screen Display Allows you to update a user's display theme.
+If you change another user's display the new mode updates the display the next time they log in.
 User Avatar You can update the user avatar.
 2-Step Verification Optional.
-The toggle switch in this section allows you to enable/disable 2-step verification.
+The toggle switch in this section allows you to enable/ disable 2-step verification.
 Client CERT Authentication Enabled If SSL Client Certificate Authentication is enabled, this section displays the user's certificate fingerprint or allows you to add/update a certificate fingerprint.

-- 4. You can also click on the Login Activity tab to view: - $\,^\circ\,$ The last date and time the user logged in. - $^{\circ}\,$ The IP Address where the user logged in. - $^{\circ}\,$ Whether the login was successful or not.
+- 4. You can also click on the Login Activity tab to view:

+- The last date and time the user logged in.

+- The IP Address where the user logged in.

+- Whether the login was successful or not.